 “If we had a best dressed award, Shawn would win without a doubt.”
-These words belong to Tabatha Johnson, Director of Partner Development at NetRush, who has worked with Shawn Fenton for nearly three years.
+So said Tabatha Johnson, Director of Partner Development at NetRush, who has worked with Shawn Fenton for nearly three years.
 She’s not wrong.
 The consistency of his wardrobe game is impressive.
 We’re talking matching shoe-to-watch combos.
 “I respect his reasons,” Tabatha continues.
 “He once told me that dressing up to work is no different than preparing for football.
-You put on your uniform, and get in that mindset to play the game.”
+You put on your uniform, and get in that mind-set to play the game.”

 That attention to detail extends to his work, too.
 You’ll see him pacing from department to department through the day, pushing for information and answers to feed his brands, staying hyper-connected.